DjangoGirlsSeoul/cupcaketutorial/tutorial/en/advance.md

 >For demo purposes we are marking all comments as approved.

 Start development server, view any cupcake and try the comment feature :)

 ![](comments.png)

 > Tip : After you deploy your site on PythonAnywhere or Azure again with Comment feature.
 You have to execute migrate command!

-## Change database to mySQL

-## Custom Admin

 ## Travis CI and Coveralls (If time available)

 Running tests before every commit and merge can be little tedious.
 > Thankfully, Continuous Integration can save the day.
 Continuous Integration, often abbreviated to just CI, is the process of automatically building and running tests whenever a change is committed.

 We are going to use Travis-CI which is free for open-source projects.
 Signup for free account on https://travis-ci.org using your Github account.
 Sync your github repos and enable TRAVIS-CI for project.

 ![](travis_1.png)